D'Anyers family: 18th century

-Following the death of her husband, Lady Dukinfield-Daniell became the sole heiress of the Dukinfield-Daniell estates, she died in 1762 ending the De'Anyers ownership of their Cheshire estates spanning over 450 years.
-The entirety of them were left to Lady Dukinfield-Daniell's second husband John 'Beau' Astley.
+Following the death of Sir William in 1758 ending the D'Anyers ownership of their Cheshire estates spanning over 450 years, Penelope, Lady Dukinfield-Daniell, became the sole heiress of the Dukinfield-Daniell estates.
+She died in 1762 with the entirety of the estates left to Lady Dukinfield-Daniell's second husband John 'Beau' Astley.

 Astley extensively remodelled Over Tabley Hall, and built a Strawberry Hill style Neo-Gothic façade over the existing building.
-The estate was eventually broken up and sold to the Leicesters of Tabley House and tenant farmers.
+The estate was eventually broken up and sold by his descendants to the Leicesters of Tabley House and tenant farmers.